 the history of guernsey's

-For three decades Guernsey's has built a reputation as an auction house known for the presentation of extraordinary properties.
+For four decades Guernsey's has built a reputation as an auction house known for the presentation of extraordinary properties.
 From the largest auction in history (the contents of the ocean liner S.S.
 United States) to vintage racing cars on to pre-Castro Cuban cigars and the $3 million McGwire baseball, we have few rivals when it comes to the presentation of wildly diverse art and artifacts.
 Guernsey's also has brought some of the most famous and intriguing personalities of the 20th Century to auction — from the official Elvis auction featuring items from the Graceland archives to documents and artifacts relating to the life and career of John F. Kennedy and from record setting sales of Jerry Garcia's guitars and items from the family of Mickey Mantle.

 In 1975, the world of art and antiques at auction was indeed a very conservative place.
 Auctions were being conducted in either of two ways.
 At the one extreme, Christie’s and Sotheby’s (then known as Sotheby’s Parke Bernet) were providing the only valid venues for the sale of fine objects.
 The area they involved themselves with however, was limited to pre-Twentieth Century objects.
 Rare was the event that included material from the last hundred years.
 Indeed, the two hundred and fifty year histories of those organizations almost demanded that they focus their efforts on the distant past.
 Within the auction world, the other extreme were hundreds of auctioneers scattered throughout the United States and Europe who conducted small-scale auctions almost exclusively of inexpensive, non-specialized commodities.
 Typical of those kind of events in the U.S. were the “local Saturday morning auction held in a barn” that routinely might be found in a picturesque New England or other rural setting.
 Although fun to attend, logic dictated that were a rare and valuable object to surface in one of those sales, it would purely be by accident.
 Surprisingly, perhaps the only thing both type of auctions shared was the fact that neither applied aggressive sophisticated marketing skills to increase their audiences.